mashiroswaifu/firefox-theme-materialyou-chromiumblue/README.md

-# firefox-theme-materialyou-chromiumblue
+# firefox-theme-materialyou-chromiumblue 💙✨
+### What you see is what you get.
-A theme add-on for Firefox with a blue color scheme inspired by Material You's design philosophy.
+It is a theme in a blue color scheme modeled after the Material You style in Chromium-based Browsers.
+This theme also works with other Firefox-based Browsers like LibreWolf, Waterfox, Pale Moon, FireDragon, PlasmaFox, Mercury or Ghostery.

+The colors of the Theme were taken directly from Chromium version 122.0.6261.112.